 Grouping by teams

-When you group issues by teams, issues will display in team-specific swimlanes.
-The teams in the plan have their own swimlanes and you can view its assigned issues by expanding each team.
+When you group issues by teams, the issues will be displayed in team-specific swimlanes.
+The teams in the plan have their own swimlanes, and you can view its assigned issues by expanding each team.

-If you've associated the teams in your plan to corresponding issue sources, you can also show the overall capacity of these teams in the timeline.
-This can help you visualize how team-specific work is distributed across multiple sprints.
+If you've associated the teams in your plan to corresponding issue sources, you can also choose to show the overall capacity of these teams in the timeline.
+This can help you visualize how team-specific work is distributed across the multiple sprints of each Scrum team, or across the multiple iterations of each Kanban team.

 Other sprints belonging to the team, including the ones that have already been created in Jira, and the ones allocated as future sprints in the timeline